kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 npm init (creates a **package.json** file, it keeps track of all of the packages that the project uses.)

-npm install <pkg> --save (afterwards to install a package and save it as a dependency in the package.json file.)
+npm install <pkg> --save (to install a package and save it as a dependency in the package.json file.)

 1. npm init
 2. npm install package --save

-npm install (alone it will go through our package.json file and it will install all packages listed there - How cool is this ?!)
+npm install (it will go through our package.json file and it will install all packages listed there - How cool is this ?!)

 To find a package go to npmjs.com or simply type in google what you want to achieve and back it with "npm"